genepi/haplocheck/README.md

 # haplocheck

-Haplocheck is a app for contamination check.
+Haplocheck is a contamination tool using the mtDNA phylogeny.